Saturday, November 15 and Sunday, November 16: 12–4pm

 Celebrate Haudenosaunee (Iroquois) culture, past and present, with artisans from the community.
-Learn about jewelry making, beading, and basket making from local Haudenosaunee artists as they bring the traditions of their culture to life through their art.
-Hear storytellers, and join RMSC Docent educators, for tours of the Museum’s world-renowned collection.
-Spend time with collections staff and volunteers to view artifacts rarely on display for the public, including art from the Works Progress Administration (WPA) Indian Arts Project.
-Learn first-hand about the tradition of making corn-husk dolls with hands-on art activities.
-Immerse yourself in the vibrant art and culture of today’s Haudenosaunee.
+Learn about jewelry making, beading and basket making from local Haudenosaunee artists as they bring the traditions of their culture to life through their art.
+Hear storytellers and join RMSC Docent educators for tours of the Museum’s world-renowned collection.
+With collections staff and volunteers, get an up-close view of artifacts rarely on display for the public, including art from the Works Progress Administration (WPA) Indian Arts Project.
+Works Progress Administration (WPA) Indian Arts Project.
+Learn first-hand about the tradition of making cornhusk dolls with hands-on art activities.
+Immerse yourself in the vibrant art and culture of today’s Haudenosaunee nations.

 This program is funded by the New York State Council of the Arts (NYSCA).